mkp170791/numpy/doc/source/reference/ufuncs.rst

     See :func:`can_cast` for explanations of the parameter values.

     Provides a policy for what kind of casting is permitted.
-For compatibility with previous versions of NumPy, this defaults to 'unsafe' for numpy < 1.7.
+For compatibility with previous versions of NumPy, this defaults to 'unsafe' for numpy_demo < 1.7.
-    In numpy 1.7 a transition to 'same_kind' was begun where ufuncs produce a DeprecationWarning for calls which are allowed under the 'unsafe' rules, but not under the 'same_kind' rules.
-From numpy 1.10 and onwards, the default is 'same_kind'.
+    In numpy_demo 1.7 a transition to 'same_kind' was begun where ufuncs produce a DeprecationWarning for calls which are allowed under the 'unsafe' rules, but not under the 'same_kind' rules.
+From numpy_demo 1.10 and onwards, the default is 'same_kind'.

 *order*